CharlesLedger/charlesledger.github.io/_posts/2019-07-16-Stealing-all-HTC-Exodus-users.md

 Fig. 4: The recovery sheet storage in practice
 </p>

 HTC EXODUS 1 comes with its own backup mechanism: Social Key Recovery.
 The user’s seed is split into **shares** which are sent to trusted contacts.
 The knowledge of 1 or 2 **shares** does not bring any information about the seed.
-The sole knowledge of 3 **shares** allow to reconstruct the complete seed.
-Within the scheme the master seed is never fully backed-up in a single location.
+The sole knowledge of 3 **shares** allows to reconstruct the complete seed.
+Within the scheme the master seed is never fully backed up in a single location.

 HTC Hardware Wallet takes the form of an Android application named Zion, along with a trustlet (a secured application which is executed within the smartphone _secure OS_) which stores the seed and performs sensitive operations (Fig. 5).
 The secret sharing is also computed within the trustlet: in the following, the studied mechanism is implemented in the _secure OS_.